4.1 TOAMatrix

 DetectionsList objects can be easily converted into TOAMatrix objects with get_toa.

-Detections which match a given tag_id and occur within group_thresh seconds of each other are grouped into an emission event for that tag.
+Detections which match a given tag_id and occur within group_thresh seconds of each other are grouped into emission events for that tag.

 The transmission_speed parameter will be later used by the positioning models we’ll apply to this.